 Similarly, if you or the promoter want to rely on any terms and conditions on the ticket, these must be pointed out to the consumer before purchase.
 For example, you may wish to set out rules about whether and how a named ticket can be transferred to someone else, or particular requirements for taking part in the event (such as special clothing, equipment or insurance that is recommended or required).Back to top

 Reselling: secondary ticketing facilities

 There are additional rules that apply where event tickets are resold through a secondary ticketing facility on a website, app, etc intended for the resale of tickets.
-These rules apply even where the person selling the ticket is a private individual.
-These requirements are part of the Consumer Rights Act 2015.
+These rules apply even where the ticket is being sold by a private individual.
+The requirements are part of the Consumer Rights Act 2015.

 Where a ticket is offered for sale through a secondary ticketing facility, the following information must be given to the prospective buyer before a contract is made and the ticket sold:

 - where the ticket is for a particular seat or standing area, there must be enough information to allow the buyer to identify that seat or area

 - information about any restriction as to who can use the ticket (for example, that the ticket is for a child or student, or that no under-18s are admitted)

 - the amount stated on the ticket as its price (its 'face value')

 If the seller is, or is acting on behalf of, the operator of the secondary ticketing facility, a connected business or person (including an employee or contractor), or the organiser, then this fact must be made clear too.

 Event organisers often want to ensure that tickets are sold to genuine fans rather than to individuals who simply want to buy and resell the tickets.
 Some organisers take steps to blacklist speculative buyers so as to prevent them buying and reselling tickets in future, and they may also cancel tickets that are offered for resale.